pism/pism/doc/pismpython/inverse/refresher.rst

 .. note::
   Inverse gradient algorithms are generally referred to as control theory algorithms in the glaciology literature, where they were introduced in :cite:`MacAyealtutorial`.
-Traditionally slow minimization methods (e.g. steepest descent) have been used to minimize :math:`J_\misfit`, which obscured the need for a careful consideration of the stopping criterion.
+Traditionally, slow minimization methods (e.g. steepest descent) have been used to minimize :math:`J_\misfit`, which obscured the need for a careful consideration of the stopping criterion.
 The use of the Morozov discrepancy principle stopping